West Coast Conference: 2020s conference realignment

 On December 22, 2023, the WCC announced that Oregon State University and Washington State University, the two schools left behind by the collapse of the Pac-12 Conference, would become affiliate members in all sports apart from football and baseball through 2025–26.
 This was followed in May 2024 with the announcement that Grand Canyon University and Seattle University would join in July 2025, with Seattle rejoining after a 45-year absence.
 On October 1, 2024, Gonzaga announced it would be leaving the conference to join the Pac-12 as a full member.

 On November 1, 2024, Grand Canyon announced it was declining the WCC's invitation to join the conference in 2025, instead accepting an invitation to join the Mountain West Conference no later than 2026.
 On September 2, 2025, after coming off their first NCAA March Madness appearance in their first year of eligibility, the WCC extended an offer to the University of California, San Diego to join in 2027.
-The school will be the first public school since 1979, when the University of Nevada, Reno left to join the Big Sky Conference.
-On October 31, 2025, the University of Denver announced it would join the West Coast Conference in 2026.
-This will be the first university in the Rocky Mountain Region to join the conference since BYU left in 2023.
+At the time of announcement, UCSD was set to be the WCC's first public school since 1979, when the University of Nevada, Reno (Nevada) left to join the Big Sky Conference.

+On October 31, 2025, the University of Denver (DU) announced it would join the West Coast Conference in 2026.
+DU became the first university in the Rocky Mountain Region to join the conference since BYU left in 2023.
+It is also the first secular institution to be a full conference member since Nevada's departure; although the school was founded by Methodists, it has been nonsectarian from its founding.
+The WCC was not done with expansion, announcing on April 10, 2026 that the University of California, Santa Barbara, which had been a member from 1964–1969, would rejoin the conference in 2027 alongside UCSD.
+This would bring the WCC's full membership to a record of 12.

 Member schools

 Current full members

-The WCC is made up entirely of private, Christian institutions with all but two being Catholic.
+The WCC is made up entirely of private institutions.
+Before the Methodist-founded but nonsectarian Denver joined in 2026, all were Christian institutions, and all but two of those are Catholic.
 Pacific is affiliated with the United Methodist Church while Pepperdine is affiliated with the Churches of Christ.

-Member departing for the Pac-12 Conference in 2026.
+This will change in July 2027 with the arrival of the public UC San Diego and UC Santa Barbara.